bsicchieri/gostack9-challenge-react/README.md

  Challenge 4: Introduction to React
 </h3>

-<blockquote align="center">Developed during Rocketseat GoStack9 Bootcamp</blockquote>
+<blockquote align="center">Developed during Rocketseat's GoStack9 Bootcamp</blockquote>

 ## About
 Develop a similar interface with Facebook using React.